 In Belize City, it’s easy enough to walk from the bus station to the ferry pier.
 It’s around 800 m (0.5 mi) and the area is lively throughout the day.

-Our first stop was shark and ray village.
+Here’s a quick breakdown of the Caye Caulker Marine Reserve snorkelling tour: Our first stop was shark and ray village.
 Here, you can swim with more nurse sharks and rays than you can count.
-We didn’t know that the animals get fed here, so it’s not exactly environmentally friendly - you can make a more informed decision than we did now.
+Note that the animals get fed, so it’s not exactly environmentally friendly.
 Afterwards, you do two snorkel stops: one at a channel and one in a beautiful coral garden.
 Normally, you have a quick pitstop to see seahorses but conditions were too choppy when we went.
 Instead, we went in search of Manatees and even found one off-season.

-A perfect way to start your day is Yoga at Namaste Cafe.
-It’s donation-based and their roof terrace offers a nice view.
+A perfect way to start your day is Yoga at Namaste Cafe – their roof terrace offers a nice view.

-The quintessential place to spend your lazy days on Caye Caulker is the Lazy Lizard.
+The quintessential place to spend your lazy days on Caye Caulker is the Lazy Lizard at The Split.

 Dangriga is a bustling little city on the Caribbean coast.
 It’s also the perfect hub to explore the nearby Caribbean islands like Tobacco Caye.
 The town is dubbed the "culture capital of Belize”.
 It’s a great place to witness Garifuna culture.
 Garifuna are Afro-Caribbeans with their own language and culture.